yhilpisch/llmcode/README.md

 ## Credits and License

-Scripts © Dr. Yves J. Hilpisch with GPT‑5.
+© Dr. Yves J. Hilpisch (The Python Quants GmbH).
 All rights reserved unless otherwise noted.
 See source files for per‑file notices where applicable.

 This repository is a companion to the book “Building a Large Language Model from Scratch — A Step‑by‑Step Guide Using Python and PyTorch”.